 Shelly Jurmain, CPA, has over 30 years of business and accounting experience in governmental and non-profit organizations.
 She was first exposed to The Circle Way circle practice while attending the Arizona Council of Grandmothers Annual Gathering in 2008 and fell in love with the circle process.
-She is looking forward to bringing two passions of her life, accounting and circle practice, together as she takes a seat on the rim of The Circle Way board.
+Joining others on the rim of the Board has given Shelly an opportunity to bring two of her life's passions together: finance and circle practice.

 Amanda Fenton (amandafenton.com) worked in the co-operative sector for nearly seventeen years with thirteen of them in Human Resources, including HR consulting, leadership and organizational development, change projects and collaborative strategic planning processes.
 She is a co-teacher of The Art of Hosting and The Circle Way, and is skilled in designing participatory gatherings using circle-based methods such as The Circle Way, Open Space Technology, World Cafe, Collective Story Harvest and others to host and harvest conversations for thoughtful change, working with non-profits, churches, schools, other organizations and networks.

 Brings diversity aligned with the Board purpose, e.g. ethnicity, location, culture, experience, perspective, wisdom, age, gender.